ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 # instapack + ASP.NET Core MVC

+> This guide is merged to the newer [Developing Single-Page Application with Vue.js](https://github.com/ryanelian/instapack/blob/master/books/dev-spa-vue.md) guide but kept here for archival.

 For this tutorial, we will not be using Visual Studio 2017, but use the command line tool provided by .NET Core SDK to setup, build, and run the project.

 ## Setup